 Restaurant Cooking Supplies Must-Have No. 4: Hot Pads and Mitts

 So what should you consider before purchasing your hot pads or oven mitts?
 It is important to remember that different types of pads and mitts have varying resistances to hot temperature, so you might want to think about how hot the pots and pans you are handling will be (if you are cooking with very high heat, it is a good idea to purchase one with a very high heat-resistance level).
 All pads and mitts are specifically made to be able to withstand the hot temperatures of an average oven, which can be up to 400 or 500 degrees.

-Another thing to consider is how wide or large your hot pad and oven mitt will be because most oven mitts can cover most of the arm including the forearm and in some models even until the elbow.
-Also, of your food-service staff will need to cook food in a barbecue pit, you might also want to get mitts that are flame retardant.
+Another thing to consider is how wide or large your hot pad and oven mitt will be - many oven mitts cover up to the forearm and some models go up to the elbow.
+Also, if your food-service staff will need to cook food in a barbecue pit, you might also want to get mitts that are flame retardant.

 Restaurant Cooking Supplies Must-Have No. 5: Thermometers

-Thermometers are actually very versatile types of kitchen restaurant supplies because they can be used to display the temperature of hot food items, especially baked and barbecued meats and baked delicacies like pies and cakes or to display the temperature of an oven, candy, and even steam or the inside of refrigerators.
+Thermometers are actually very versatile because they can be used to display the temperature of hot food items, especially baked and barbecued meats and baked delicacies like pies and cakes, or to display the temperature of an oven, candy, and the steam or the inside of refrigerators.

 Kitchen Restaurant Supplies Must-Have No. 6: Timers

 Timers are simple kitchen restaurant supplies that nevertheless perform a very important task.
 We all know that it is not always easy to remember how long something has been cooking, baking, simmering, broiling, frying, or boiling.
 This is where timers come in.
 Here at Rapids Wholesale, you can choose from easy-to-operate digital and mechanical dial timers that are guaranteed reliable.